 About Dolman Law Group

-At Dolman Law Group, our award-winning trial attorneys have successfully argued complex injury cases all over Florida.
+At Dolman Law Group, our award-winning Orlando injury attorneys have successfully argued complex injury cases all over Florida.
 We have earned a reputation for fighting vigorously on behalf of our injured clients.
 Our attorneys have litigated claims against powerful defendants, such as Walt Disney World, Hyatt, Marriott, Walmart, WaWa’s Publix, Winn Dixie, and many car insurance carriers.
 We have the resources and the experience to take on even the most challenging claims.

 We always strive to seek fair compensation in every case we take on while also providing the personal attention that every case deserves.
 Because of this dedication and drive, we have obtained millions of dollars on our clients’ behalf in settlement awards and jury trial verdicts, including the following results:

 - $3.85 million for a semi-truck accident resulting in brain damage and significant spinal cord injuries

 - $1.58 million for a car accident resulting in two herniated disks impinging on the victim’s spinal cord

 While these results do not guarantee a similar outcome in your case, they do demonstrate our ability to seek and recover significant compensation for our clients based on serious back and spinal cord injuries.
 These injuries are expensive to treat and manage and can affect almost every aspect of the victim’s life and their immediate family members’ lives.
 We understand this and pursue appropriate compensation for our clients in every case we handle.